 - Glasses or contacts if needed, for a vision exam

 For a sports physical, you will present a Pre-Participation Physical Evaluation form, typically provided by the school or coach, for Tower Health Urgent Care’s completion.
 As for general school physicals, you will need the child’s immunization record, along with the physical form.

 If you have any more questions, feel free to call any of the Tower Health Urgent Care facilities.

-Who do I speak to if I have a complaint about my experience at Tower Health Urgent Care?
+Who should I speak to if I have a complaint about my experience at Tower Health Urgent Care?

 Spectacular customer service is a priority of our organization.
 If you are upset about your experience and have a complaint, we absolutely want to hear from you.
 The best way to address your concerns is to call any one of our centers and speak with a staff member.
 Your concern will be addressed immediately, and you will be contacted personally by a member of our staff.

-How do I give a compliment to recognize a member of your incredible staff?
+How can I give a compliment to recognize a member of your incredible staff?

 What forms of insurance and payment do you accept?

 A list of participating insurance companies can be found on the Insurances & Billing Page.
-In addition, we take cash, check, and credit cards (VISA/MasterCard).
+In addition, we take cash, checks, and credit cards (VISA/MasterCard).